Depending on what you need, contact your:

 Full travel advice: Local contacts

-Terror attacks occur frequently in Somalia.
-Terror attacks can take place anywhere, at any time.
-Many recent attacks have targeted Somali government officials, foreigners and UN workers.
-Attacks have occurred in Mogadishu, Baidoa and Kismayo.
+Terrorist attacks occur often in Somalia, and can take place anywhere, at any time.
+Targets include Somali government officials, foreigners and UN workers.
+Attacks have occurred in Mogadishu, Beledweyne, Baidoa, Galkayo and Kismayo and have resulted in hundreds of fatalities and injuries.

 Deadly attacks against government targets, including buildings, are common.

-Westerners and people working for international organisations and the Africa Union Mission in Somalia (AMISOM) are also targets.
+Foreigners and Somalis working for international organisations and the African Union Stabilisation Support Mission in Somalia (AUSSOM) are also targeted.

 Somalia isn't safe.
 It doesn't have an effective police force.